All testing is by appointment.

 For additional information on COVID-19 testing, please consult the coronavirus page of FDHU’s website, fdhu.org.

+Welcome to Trinity Health!
 To protect our patients, staff, and community from coronavirus, Trinity Health requires that masks/face coverings be worn in all our facilities at all times and that visitor restrictions be respected.
-Thank you for your assistance as we work together to reduce the spread of COVID-19.
+Thank you for helping us reduce the spread of COVID-19.

 MASK/FACE COVERING MANDATORY